Philip Armes: Musical career

-Armes was a chorister at the cathedral of his native city, Norwich, between 1846–48, under Zechariah Buck.
-He then became a chorister at Rochester Cathedral where his father sang bass in the choir, from 1848–50.
+Armes was a chorister at the cathedral of his native city, Norwich, between 1846 and 1848, under Zechariah Buck.
+He then became a chorister at Rochester Cathedral where his father sang bass in the choir, from 1848 to 1850.
 He was an articled pupil of John Larkin Hopkins, organist of Rochester Cathedral.

 He transitioned from a chorister to assistant organist at Rochester in 1850.
 In 1854 he became organist of Trinity Church, Milton, Kent, where he worked until 1857.
-He spent four years as organist of St Andrew's Church, Wells Street, London before he became Organist and Master of the Choristers at Chichester Cathedral in 1861.
-Following the collapse of the cathedral's central tower and spire, Armes moved to the more lucrative Organist position at Durham Cathedral, in 1862, a post he held for 45 years.
+He spent four years as organist of St Andrew's Church, Wells Street, London, before he became organist and master of the choristers at Chichester Cathedral in 1861.
+Following the collapse of the cathedral's central tower and spire, Armes moved to the more lucrative organist position at Durham Cathedral, in 1862, a post he held for 45 years.

-Armes taught in the music department at Durham University, was resident examiner from 1890 and became Professor of Music there in 1897.
+Armes taught in the music department at Durham University, was resident examiner from 1890 and became professor of music there in 1897.

-He had married, in 1864, Emily Jane, the daughter of Sir Henry Davison, Chief Justice of the Madras High Court; they had two sons, Augustus and Algernon, and two daughters, Emily and Alice.
+He had married, in 1864, Emily Jane, the daughter of Sir Henry Davison, chief justice of the Madras High Court; they had two sons, Augustus and Algernon, and two daughters, Emily and Alice.

 Armes died on 10 February 1908 in North Bailey, Durham, and is buried in Bow Cemetery, Durham.